itz-rj-here/Unlimited-PC-Tips/README.md

 # **Unlimited PC Tips: Optimize Your Windows Performance**

-- It's Highly recommended to create a system restore point, so that if you see any sort of issue you can revert back in case.
-If you don't do this step and see any kind of issue after applying these modifications, we will not take any responsibility for any device damage or issues.
+- It's highly recommended to create a system restore point so that if you encounter any issues, you can revert back.
+If you don't do this step and experience any problems after applying these modifications, we will not take any responsibility for any device damage or issues.

 ## **1. Use Atlas OS for Performance Boost (Highly Recommended)**

-- [Atlas OS](https://atlasos.net/) is the first and the best option to improve your Windows device performance to the top level.
+- [Atlas OS](https://atlasos.net/) is the first and best option to improve your Windows device performance to the top level.
 It helps you remove all the bloatware and telemetry from your device.
 They have almost **45,000+** community members connected with **Atlas OS**.
 - **Atlas OS** is not an ISO file; it modifies and tweaks your Windows operating system to make it much faster.
 If you are a gamer or love to play games, **Atlas OS** is a must for your Windows device.
 - It is best to do a fresh Windows reinstall, update all security and feature updates, and apply **Atlas OS** modifications afterward.
 - If you find any issues or have any questions, you can contact them via their [Discord](https://discord.atlasos.net/).
 You can also contact me if you need help fixing problems.

 ---

-**or, use**
+**Alternatively, use**

 ### **Windows Modification CMD**

--   Start with the `Windows-Modification-CMD` folder located in `Speed Performance` folder.
+-   Start with the `Windows-Modification-CMD` folder located in the `Speed Performance` folder.
 -   Run `"Windows Service Control v26.10.2023.bat"` first.
 -   Use other scripts for additional performance boosts.
 -   If the internet stops working, restart `"Windows Service Control v26.10.2023.bat"` CMD and enable all internet services.